How does carboplatin stop cancer?

 Carboplatin is used together with other cancer drugs to treat advanced ovarian cancer.
 It may be used in ovarian cancer that has never been treated or cancer that has come back after treatment with other anticancer drugs.

-Carboplatin is usually combined with another platinum-type chemotherapy drug called paclitaxel to treat ovarian cancer.
-It is a commonly used combination for ovarian cancer because it has been shown to help patients live longer over other cancer treatments.
+Carboplatin is usually combined with another platinum-type cancer drug called paclitaxel to treat ovarian cancer.
+It is a commonly used combination as it has been shown to help patients live longer over other ovarian cancer treatments.

 Your doctor may decide to give you carboplatin to treat other types of cancer, such as lung, anal, bladder, breast or head and neck cancer, among others.
 For some uses, this is called an “off-label” use.